yownas/seed_travel/README.md

 Will let you pick two seeds (or more) and then create a number of images while it morph between the two points of noise generated.

 Samplers that work well are: Euler, LMS, Heun, DPM2 & DDIM.

-A Batch Count of 1 is recommended.
+(Batch Count will be ignored and set to 1.)

 # Installation
 1. Copy the file in the scripts-folder to the scripts-folder from https://github.com/AUTOMATIC1111/stable-diffusion-webui